Real property: Jurisdictional peculiarities

 In the law of almost every country, the state is the ultimate owner of all land under its jurisdiction, because it is the sovereign, or supreme lawmaking authority.
-Physical and corporate persons do not have allodial title; they do not own land but only enjoy estates in the land, also known as "equitable interests".
+Physical and corporate persons do not have allodial title; they do not own land but only enjoy estates in the land.

 Australia and New Zealand

 In many countries, the Torrens title system of real estate ownership is managed and guaranteed by the government and replaces cumbersome tracing of ownership.
 The Torrens title system operates on the principle of "title by registration" (i.e. the indefeasibility of a registered interest) rather than "registration of title".
 The system does away with the need for a chain of title (i.e. tracing title through a series of documents) and does away with the conveyancing costs of such searches.
 The State guarantees title and is usually supported by a compensation scheme for those who lose their title due to the State's operation.
 It has been in practice in all Australian states and New Zealand since between 1858 and 1875, has more recently been extended to strata title, and has been adopted by many states, provinces and countries, and in modified form in 9 states of the US.